Northeastern University Health & Wellness Lab

 The Patient-Centered Design Platform addressed a critical gap in the U.S. healthcare system: essential resources and best practices were often scattered across institutions, limiting knowledge sharing, collaboration, and training for healthcare professionals and researchers.

-In partnership with Politecnico di Milano, Northeastern's Center for Design aimed to centralize this knowledge into an intuitive, research-driven platform that empowers users to access resources and accelerates collaboration among clinicians, researchers, and designers, starting with Greater Boston area.
+In partnership with Northeastern’s Center for Design and Politecnico di Milano, we built a centralized digital repository that empowers users to access resources and accelerates collaboration among clinicians, researchers, and designers.

 Timeline